11vamshi/DesignPatterns/src/main/java/org/learn/java/strategy/README.md

 forced to change when you are changing the algo.
-If u think about an implementation of a collection for example, an implementation of list, if the list had a sorting algo built into it, you can never change the sorting algo but if u are using strategy pattern inject a sorting strategy then the sorting atrategy can vary independently from the list.
+If u think about an implementation of a collection for example, an implementation of list, if the list had a sorting algo built into it, you can never change the sorting algo but if u are using strategy pattern inject a sorting strategy then the sorting strategy can vary independently from the list.

 Example from Book